dramamine/leftovers-again/README.md

 + remove or hide www code
 - change logging to use timestamps
 - fix the elitefour bots to use package.json
-- stuff breaks when you don't obey the one-per-species rule. ex. reserve doesn't have enough entries, active is sometimes unset.
-+ cant probably shouldn't error out so hard, since it sometimes happens (like with frz)
 - "accepts" always becomes ALL in bot generator
 - document reporters and how they're used
-- same species bugs. try giving a name to each mon of SplashBot. rename _recordIdent to 'findBestMatchOrCreate'. sometimes the active mons of requests are not getting recorded.
-I think we are finding the wrong pokemon (a dead one)!
-- Add typechart function that takes types as arrays
 - is Damage.getDamageResult checking weather/field effects everywhere?
-- fix this: You're already challenging '5nowden3729'.
-Cancel that challenge before challenging someone else.

 $ FRONT-END SCRIPT WORK